moderndatacompany/dataos.info/docs/resources/lens/bi_integration/tableau.md

 ## Steps

-To sync the Lens semantic model with Tableau, follow the steps below:
+To sync the semantic model with Tableau, follow the steps below:

 **Step 1: Run the curl command**